ElvaYe/AsianOptionPricing/README.md

 # AsianOptionPricing
-Price asian option by arithmetic algorithm and geometric algorithm (variance reduction).
-Compare these two algorithm's result and their estimation errors.
+Pricing an asian option by arithmetic algorithm and Monte Carlo simulation.
+Comparing these two algorithm's results and their estimation errors.